-Codes 96360-96361 are intended to report a hydration IV infusion to consist of a prepackaged fluid and electrolytes (eg, normal saline, D5-1/2 normal saline+30mEq KCl/liter), but are not used to report infusion of drugs or other substances.
+Codes 96360-96361 are intended to report a hydration IV infusion to consist of a pre-packaged fluid and electrolytes (eg, normal saline, D5-1/2 normal saline+30mEq KCl/liter), but are not used to report infusion of drugs or other substances.
 Hydration IV infusions typically require direct physician supervision for purposes of consent, safety oversight, or intraservice supervision of staff.
 Typically such infusions require little special handling to prepare or dispose of, and staff that administer these do not typically require advanced practice training.
 After initial set-up, infusion typically entails little patient risk and thus little monitoring.
 These codes are not intended to be reported by the physician in the facility setting.

-- 96360 Intravenous infusion, hydration; initial, 31 minutes to 1 hour (Do not report 96360 if performed as a concurrent infusion service) (Do not report intravenous infusion for hydration of 30 minutes or less) - 96361 each additional hour (List separately in addition to primary procedure) (Use 96361 in conjunction with 96360) (Report 96361 for hydration infusion intervals of greater than 30 minutes beyond 1 hour increments) (Report 96361 to identify hydration if provided as a secondary or subsequent service after a different initial service [96360, 96365, 96409, 96413] is administered through the same IV access)
+96360 Intravenous infusion, hydration; initial, 31 minutes to 1 hour

+(Do not report 96360 if performed as a concurrent infusion service)

+(Do not report intravenous infusion for hydration of 30 minutes or less)

+(Report 96361 for hydration infusion intervals of greater than 30 minutes beyond 1 hour

+(Report 96361 to identify hydration if provided as a secondary or subsequent service after a different initial service [96360, 96365, 96409, 96413] is administered through the same IV access)